 Apart from that, Boswell also completes structured work.
 Especially, during winter due to his residence he reduces training volume.
 To compensate, he engages in lots of Wahoo SYSTM interval sessions.
 Thereby, he stays entertained and focused.

 However, Ian Boswell is not a typical off-road racer.
 He entered the Gravel scene with a significant world tour background.
 Coming off 25-30 hour weeks and Grand Tours this dude has a big engine.
-But, Boswell is still training 15-20+ hours per week in season, I mean Unbound isn’t won on its own.
+Yet, Boswell is still training 15-20+ hours per week in season, I mean Unbound isn’t won on its own.

-Now, on to the nitty-gritty details.
+Anyway, let’s move on with the nitty-gritty details.

 Ian Boswell’s Training Year Periodisation